GreptimeTeam/docs/docs/v0.8/en/faq-and-others/faq.md

 It is not necessary to deploy all three services on each node.
 A small-sized cluster can be set up with 3 nodes dedicated to metasrv.
 Frontend and datanode can be deployed on equal nodes, with one container running two processes.

+For more general advice for deployment, please read [Capacity Plan](/user-guide/operations/capacity-plan#).

-## Does GreptimeDB v0.7 support inverted indexes, and does it use Tantivy?
+## Does GreptimeDB support inverted indexes, and does it use Tantivy?

-Yes, we have tested Tantivy, and it meets our current requirements very well.
+Since v0.7, GreptimeDB supports inverted indexes which are designed by ourselves, read the [Contributor Guide](/contributor-guide/datanode/data-persistence-indexing#inverted-index) for more information.

+We plan to integrate Tantivy into the upcoming 0.9 release for full-text search functionality, although we are not currently using it.

 ## In v0.8, does the Flow Engine (pre-computation) feature support PromQL syntax for calculations?